AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

 <sly data-sly-call="${placeholderTemplate.placeholder @ isEmpty=!hasContent}"></sly>
 ```

-Since we use `sling:resourceSuperTyped` the Core Components Image component to provide the authoring of the image, we can also use the Core Component Image component to render the image!
+Since we use `sling:resourceSuperType` the Core Components Image component to provide the authoring of the image, we can also use the Core Component Image component to render the image!

 For this, we need to include the current byline resource, but force the resource type of the Core Components Image component, using resource type `core/wcm/components/image/v2/image`.
-This can be a powerful pattern to re-use components in one another.
-For this HTL's `data-sly-resource` block is used.
+This is a powerful pattern for component re-use.
+For this, HTL's `data-sly-resource` block is used.

-1. Replace the **div** with a class of **cmp-byline__image** with the following:
+1. Replace the `div` with a class of `cmp-byline__image` with the following:

     ```xml
     <div class="cmp-byline__image"
         data-sly-resource="${ '.' @ resourceType = 'core/wcm/components/image/v2/image' }"></div>
     ```

-    This data-sly-resource, included the current resource via the relative path `'.'`, and forces the inclusion with the resourceType of `core/wcm/components/image/v2/image`.
+    This `data-sly-resource`, included the current resource via the relative path `'.'`, and forces the inclusion of the current resource (or the byline content resource) with the resource type of `core/wcm/components/image/v2/image`.

     The Core Component resource type is used directly, and not via a proxy, because this is an in-script use, and it's never persisted to our content.

-2. Completed **byline.html** below:
+2. Completed `byline.html` below:

     ```xml
-    <div data-sly-use.byline="com.adobe.aem.guides.wknd.core.components.Byline"
+    <div data-sly-use.byline="com.adobe.aem.guides.wknd.core.models.Byline"
         data-sly-use.placeholderTemplate="core/wcm/components/commons/v1/templates.html"
         data-sly-test.hasContent="${!byline.empty}"
         class="cmp-byline">